-AR-CERAMICS 11
+AR-3D-CERAMICS 2

-Prerequisite: Ceramics 10
+Prerequisite: Ceramics Level 1

-- Designed to allow students to continue to specialize in three-dimensional art forms. - This course builds upon and expands further on 3D ceramic sculpture, pottery wheel throwing, hand building, sculptural forms using a variety of clay bodies, glazes, and surface techniques.
+- Designed to allow students to continue to specialize in three-dimensional art forms. - This course builds upon and expands further on 3D ceramic sculpture, pottery wheel throwing, hand building, sculptural forms using a variety of clay bodies, glazes, and surface techniques. - Independent work is encouraged at a more advanced level.